rdtarvin/RADseq_Quito_2017/_posts/2017-08-03-afternoon-ddrad-stacks.md

 i | 3 | 2 | 5 | 3 |
 j | 3 | 2 | 2 | 4 |
 k | 3 | 2 | 2 | 5 |

-Now we can start setting up denovo_map runs.
-Here is the general code for doing that.

-	mkdir ./path/to/denovo-map/denovo-test-1/

-	denovo_map.pl -T 8 -m 2 -M 3 -n 2 -S -b 2 -o ./path/to/denovo-map/denovo-test-1/ \
-	-s ./path/to/denovo-map/Ab_372.1.fq \
-	-s ./path/to/denovo-map/Ab_372.2.fq \

-Etc.... (as in, followed by all your other sequences).
-So, the final file should look like [this]().
-Thus, you need to build your denovo_map file with EVERY sequence that you will use separately.... **How do you want to do this?**

-OK, let's start denovo_map!!!
-Look at the terminal window as it runs.... what's happening currently...?

-Hm, it seems to have failed.... what do you think happened?
-Let's find the logfile for denovo.
-First, navigate into denovo output directory, then do:

-	ls -ltr
-	tail denovo_map.log

-What does the logfile say....?
-Why did the run fail??

-Let's go back and eliminate all individuals that failed to recover RADtags, and [get over](https://giphy.com/gifs/movie-crying-johnny-depp-hAt4kMHnaVeNO) the fact that we lost those individuals.
-We need to re-make our script for **denovo_map.pl** excluding them.
-You can either move them to a different directory AND esclude them from the script, or simply exclude them from the script (either works!).

-Now we have our new denovo_map script ready to go.... let's set it up and see if it doesn't fail!